 The sweet potato pie filling is luscious and creamy and comes together in less than 10 minutes if you have the puree ready (which can be made up to 3 days in advance and kept refrigerated).

-- I use the food processor to make the filling, but an electric mixer on low speed or a hand whisk also work.
+I use the food processor to make the filling, but an electric mixer on low speed or a hand whisk also works.

 Baking

-- When is the pie done?
+When is the pie done?
 It should be *almost* completely firm.
-The center will still have a slight jiggle, but the edges will be dryer and firmer.
+The center will still have a slight jiggle, but the edges will be drier and firmer.
 The texture will be creamy after the pie cools and is chilled.

 You can also subscribe to our FREE email series 'Baking the Best' and our regular newsletter.
 Or follow and save my recipes on Pinterest.